 How to check your credit score

 Checking your credit score is slightly more complicated (largely because you have so many scores).
 The most convenient methods include using:

 - Your bank’s online portal: If you have a bank account or a credit card, there’s a good chance they’ll provide free access to at least one of your credit scores on their website (most likely your FICO 8 or FICO 9 score, which are two of the most widely used models).

-- A credit monitoring service: There are many websites, including CreditKarma, that offer you free access to your credit score.
+- A credit monitoring service: There are many websites, including CreditKarma, that offer you free credit scores.
 Be aware that they might just provide your VantageScore, which is used much less often in actual lending decisions than your FICO scores.

 - The credit bureaus’ or FICO’s website: The three bureaus and FICO themselves offer access to your score.
-However, they won’t necessarily provide it for free; while Experian provides your score free of charge, for instance, FICO’s credit monitoring service is paid.
+However, they won’t necessarily provide a free FICO score; while Experian provides your score free of charge, for instance, FICO’s credit monitoring service is paid.

 Like we said, your various credit scores and credit reports are all closely related, so there’s no need to look up every last one of your scores (remember, you have dozens).